 Administration officials say that they want a comprehensive negotiation with North Korea on all these issues.
 The Administration has given no indication that it would offer North Korea reciprocal measures, including reciprocal military measures, for North Korean agreement and steps to reduce its military power in these areas.
-It is reported that the Administration is working on a "road map" of agreements to be negotiated with North Korea and accompanying steps to improve North Korean-U.S. relations.
 Public statements by the Administration continually call for North Korea to take actions unilaterally.
 During his visit to South Korea in February 2002, President Bush issued a general offer to "welcome North Korea into the family of nations, and all the benefits, which would be trade, commerce and exchanges."
 Bush Administration officials reportedly have indicated in private remarks that the Administration believes that it does not have to offer strict reciprocal measures or compensation for North Korean concessions.